sajox/snurr/docs/documentation.md

 ## Process

-Create a process by providing a path to a bpmn file.
-Add tasks and gateways.
-When `.build()` is called, the BPMN process validates that the required functions are installed.
+Create a process by specifying the path to a BPMN file.
+Add the tasks and gateways specified in your BPMN diagram.
+When `.build()` is called, the process validates that the required functions/closures are installed.
 You cannot run a process before `.build()` is called.
 If `.build()` returns an error, it contains the required functions that are missing.
 The created process can be run multiple times.

 Use scaffold to generate code from the read BPMN file as a good starting point.
 Described below.